What are Treasury Bills?

 Thirteen-weeks and Twenty-Six weeks T-Bill

-91 days and 182 days T-Bills offerings are announced every Thursday and are auctioned on following Monday.
+91 days and 182 days T-Bills offerings are announced every Thursday and are auctioned on the following Monday.
 Settlement or issuance is made on the following Thursday.
 Auction of both these bills also takes place once a week.

 Fifty-two weeks Treasury Bills